alexvalbla/bootmode-printf/README.md

 To keep the code as simple as possible, a formatting string that cannot be parsed (incorrectly formatted, unknown conversion specifier, etc.) simply results in the printing function in question returning an error (a negative integer).
 Please be careful with the format string...

-Work is ongoing as of the June 2nd 2022 (rewriting/re-engineering of the code, implementation of some of the missing features mentioned above, and of course bug-hunting :)
+Work is ongoing as of the June 18th 2022 (rewriting/re-factoring/re-engineering of the code and algorithm.pdf explanatory file, implementation of some of the missing features mentioned above, and of course bug-hunting :)
-A new version **should** be available in the coming weeks, that adresses some of the limitations, cleans up and refactors the code, Makefile, and the algorithm.pdf explanatory file.

 All rights reserved.